cloudtrust/idp-test-client/README.md

 ### Command line options

-After building, run the resulting jar with `java -jar IdPTestClient`.
+After building, run the resulting jar with `java -jar IdPTestClient.jar`.

 Any configuration element of the **application.properties** can be modified at runtime by appending a value with the format `--<PROPERTY.NAME>=<VALUE>`.
 For example, the port can be set to 9000 `--server.port=9000`.